 If your nick is available and you want to register it, pick a password and send nickserv the message: register MYPASSWORD.
 This will register your nick to you, identified by that password.

-When you log onto freenode, send nickserv the message: identify MYPASSWORD.
+When you log onto Libera, send nickserv the message: identify MYPASSWORD.
 This tells nickserv you are the owner of that nick.

 If someone else is using your registered nick and you want to get it back, send nickserv the message: ghost NICK MYPASSWORD.
 You will get a message telling you the other user has been disconnected, at which point you can change to that nick.